by-jp/www.byjp.me/content/bookmarks/a-4d-political-compass/index.md

       to meme-fodder.
 This popularised version of …
 summary: A friend explores some changes and additions to their favourite political compass.
 ---
 A friend explores some changes and additions to their favourite political compass.
 Changes I _really_ like!
+I particularly appreciate that it shows (what I see as) real and understandable motivation for each of the directions and places upon it; it's relatable to consider someone operating in both a "thriving" or "surviving" mindset, similarly I can understand an "obliged" mindset as much as I can an "atomised" one.
+I firmly believe that _good_ political outcomes derive from being able to _understand_ those who disagree with you, and this helps!

 I certainly plan on spending some time thinking about a 3D version that popped itself into my head as I was reading.
 (Because everyone needs their own version of the political compass 😅)

 ### Highlights